NiklasPfister/adaXT/docs/user_guide/creatingCriteria.md

-# Creating a custom criteria
+# Creating a custom criteriadecision_tree

 In the following we explain how to create a custom criteria function by walking through the required steps.
 We start by creating .pyx file.